 Using insect repellant can help keep you protected against mosquito-borne illnesses as well as Lyme disease and other diseases carried by ticks.

 Bug repellants come in many forms, including sprays, lotions, oils and wipes.
 Each has their own pros and cons, so choose which best suits your needs.
 Four of the most common ingredients in bug repellants are DEET, picaridin, permethrin and oil of lemon eucalyptus.

 DEET and picaridin are effective against biting insects by hiding your scent.
 Both can be used on the skin and clothing.
 DEET offers a few more hours of protection by comparison but will damage plastics and certain clothes, can come off as you sweat and feels greasy to some people.
 Picaridin is odorless and non-greasy.

 Permethrin should not be applied to your skin.
 Being an insecticide, permethrin kills mosquitoes and other bugs that come in contact with it.
 “Use 0.5% permethrin to treat clothing and gear (such as boots, pants, socks and tents) or buy permethrin-treated clothing and gear,” according to the Centers for Disease Control and Prevention.

 Oil of lemon eucalyptus is moderately effective compared to the others but is more natural.
 It’s the most effective and long-lasting plant-derived formula; however, some products shouldn’t be used on children under three, according to the EPA.

 Always use bug-repellant products as directed, and try wearing long sleeves and pants for another layer of protection.
-For more information about insect repellants, see this EPA guide or use their search tool to find your preferred bug repellant.
+Use the EPA search tool to find your preferred bug repellant.